Simple Roasted Brussel Sprouts

 3 Comments

-Brussels sprouts are hands down one of my all-time favorite vegetables.
-I love them raw in crunchy salads.
-I love them with pasta or cooked on the grill.
-But my favorite way to eat them is roasted!
+Roasted Brussels Sprouts are hands down one of my all-time favorite vegetables.
+Although I love Brussels sprouts raw in crunchy salad, tossed with pasta, or cooked on the grill, my favorite way to eat them will always be roasted!

 Since these roasted sprouts are so delicious, consider doubling the recipe.
 Leftover Brussels sprouts make a great addition to sandwiches (Brussels sprout grilled cheese!), pita pizzas, omelets, veggie wraps, salads, quinoa bowls, and more.